Vipulpgowda/tmdc-movieapp/README.md

 3. Open http://localhost/3000

-To check the live deployed in heroku
+To check the live demo deployed in heroku

 https://tmdc-movilies.herokuapp.com/